 Pets, bicycles, skateboards, motorized vehicles, rollerblades

 Bikes and dogs must stay on the bicycle path that goes around the outside of the park.
 There is a convenient entrance to this path off Oliver St.

-Harassment or capture of animals
+Harassment, capture, or feeding of animals

 Looking for a more hands-on experience with wildlife?
 Attend our free programs!

 This protects resources for wildlife and guarantees a healthy reservoir of seeds for next year's crop of wildflowers.

 Chisholm Creek Park is home to at least...